There is a pick up and drop off point in front of the theatre on Campbell Street.

 Stalls Row WWW is a raised platform section reserved for wheelchair bookings.
 It offers good views of the stage and can accommodate a companion.

 If you are able to transfer from a wheelchair/mobility scooter into a theatre seat you may wish to book an aisle seat in the Stalls.
-You can do this directly through Ticketmaster or by calling us on (02) 9320 5000.
 Our ushers will assist by storing your wheelchair and bringing it to you at interval and the end of the show.
 Wheelchair and mobility scooter access is easily available in the Stalls and very limited in the Dress Circle.

-The Capitol Theatre welcomes patrons with disability.
-If your question is not answered here please call us on (02) 9320 5000 or email email@example.com.
+If your question is not answered here please email firstname.lastname@example.org.

 If you have trouble negotiating stairs, please book your seats in the Stalls.
 There is ramp access available via Door 2 or Doors 3-5 only have approx. 4 steps (with acess to a handrail).
 See our Stalls seating map here.
 There are also select seats in the Dress Circle with minimal stairs located near Door 6, if you have tickets near Door 6, you should see an usher before the show for access.
 Please note, most of the seats in the Dress Circle have many stairs to negotiate, see Dress Circle map here.